 Students meet with the instructional team in an outdoor council to discuss, based on the knowledge they have acquired in their bundles, the potential of Indigenous values and the lives they inform to enhance the sustainability and equity of short- and long-term futures for humans worldwide.
-During one class period, students will complete the UF course evaluations and the Quest Student Survey, as well as hear from Quest Ambassadors about additional course offerings, peer-mentoring, and research opportunities in the Quest curriculum.
+During one class period, students will complete the UF course evaluations and the Quest Student Survey.